 What to Avoid

 As the sprouting process progresses, the potato begins to shrivel, as more and more starch is converted to sugar and used in the growing sprouts.
-A wrinkled, shriveled, sprouted potato will have lost more of its nutrients and it won't be very palatable.
-Avoid very shriveled or wrinkled potatoes.
+A wrinkled, shriveled, sprouted potato will have lost more of its nutrients, and it won't be very palatable.
+Avoid eating shriveled or wrinkled potatoes.

-Solanine and other glycoalkaloids are present in potato plants and in the eyes and the sprout growth of a potato tuber.
-Both are toxic to humans and can lead to a headache, vomiting, and other digestive symptoms.
-It is why you want to remove the sprouts and eyes before you eat the potato.
-Solanine is concentrated in the eyes, sprouts, and skin, but not the rest of the potato.
-If your potato has green skin, be sure to remove the skins before you eat it.
-So long as you remove these, you're unlikely to feel its effects.
+Solanine and other glycoalkaloids are present in potato plants.
+It's most concentrated in the eyes, sprouts, and skin, but not the rest of the potato.
+These compounds are toxic to humans and can lead to a headache, vomiting, and other digestive symptoms.
+As long as you remove the eyes, sprouts, and skin, you're unlikely to feel any ill effects.
+Additionally, if your potato has green skin, be sure to peel it before you eat it.

 How to Prevent Sprouting

-It's essential to keep your potatoes in a cool, dry, and dark place if you're going to be storing them for a long time.
-Keep them away from onions (which will cause them to sprout faster).
+It's essential to keep your potatoes in a cool, dry, and dark place if you're going to store them for a long time.
+Keep potatoes away from onions, which will cause them to sprout faster.

-Potato growers often treat their potatoes in various ways to keep them from sprouting, but if you buy organic potatoes, or grow your own, you may need a few tips and tricks to make them last longer.
-Follow these simple storage suggestions to extend the storage life of your potatoes by weeks (or even months):
+Commercial potato growers often treat their potatoes in various ways to keep them from sprouting.
+If you buy organic potatoes or grow your own, a few simple storage suggestions will extend the storage life of your potatoes by weeks or even months:

-- If you like to buy your potatoes in bulk, or harvest your own each fall, being a bit selective about the type of potato that you buy or grow, can also go a long way towards ensuring that your potatoes will keep well for the duration.
+- If you like to buy potatoes in bulk or harvest your own each fall, be selective about the potato variety.
+Some potatoes store better and longer than others.

 - As a general rule, dryer, late-harvest potatoes tend to keep best.
-Look for heirloom varieties that have a long-proven reputation for being good keepers.
+Look for heirloom varieties that have a long-proven reputation as good keepers.

 - Homegrown potatoes need to be dried out (or cured) outdoors before they're suitable for long-term storage.
-If you skip this simple, but important, step, they won't keep for as long as they're supposed to.
+If you skip this simple but important step, they won't keep as long as they're supposed to.